 +nofeature disables the feature if it is enabled by default. +nofeature has no effect if the feature is already disabled by default.

 Use +feature or +nofeature to explicitly enable or disable an optional architecture feature.

-For AArch64 targets you can specify one or more of the following features if the architecture supports it:
+For targets in AArch64 state, you can specify one or more of the following features if the architecture supports it: